Focus on free cash flow generation

 Other gold miners, including Eldorado Gold (EGO), AngloGold Ashanti (AU), Goldcorp (GG), Yamana Gold (AUY), and Newmont Mining (NEM), are also taking steps to increase their FCFs to weather this volatile gold price environment.

-You can gain exposure to the gold sector by investing in the VanEck Vectors Gold Miners ETF (GDX), which invests in intermediate and senior gold producers.
-Goldcorp makes up 7.6% of GDX’s holdings.
-The SPDR Gold Shares (GLD) tracks spot gold prices.
+Investors can gain exposure to the gold sector by investing in the VanEck Vectors Gold Miners ETF (GDX), which invests in intermediate and senior gold producers.
+Goldcorp makes up 7.6% of its holdings.
+The SPDR Gold Shares ETF (GLD) tracks spot gold prices.